 It's always best to apply for our courses as early as possible.
 Although we don't strictly have a closing date for applications, places on our courses are offered on a first come first served basis.
 We therefore recommend that you submit your application to us as soon as possible to avoid disappointment.

-If you’re looking to start a full-time undergraduate course or a PGCE in September, read our guide for applying through UCAS.
+If you’re looking to start a full-time undergraduate course, read our guide for applying through UCAS.

 Online application guidance